Gajaana

-Gajaana is a 2025 Indian Tamil-language supernatural fantasy adventure film written, directed and produced by Prabadish Samz under his Four Square Studios, having Vedhika, Yogi Babu and Inigo Prabhakaran in the lead roles, alongside an ensemble cast including Chandini Tamilarasan, Hareesh Peradi, Pratap Pothen, Sendrayan, Velu Prabhakaran and others in supporting roles.
+Gajaana is a 2025 Indian Tamil-language supernatural fantasy adventure film written, directed and produced by Prabadish Samz under his Four Square Studios, having Vedhika, Yogi Babu and Inigo Prabhakar in the lead roles, alongside an ensemble cast including Chandini Tamilarasan, Hareesh Peradi, Pratap Pothen, Sendrayan, Velu Prabhakaran and others in supporting roles.

 Gajaana was released in theatres on 9 May 2025.